-To stay up to date on my therapy harm content and resources, you can find me on Instagram and at the Therapy Harm Resistance Project (THRP).
-Below are some resources to get you started, as well as information on my consultation offerings.
+Below you'll find some starter resources, as well as information on my consultation and speaking and training offerings.
+To stay up to date on the full breadth of my therapy harm content and resources, you can find me on Instagram and at the Therapy Harm Resistance Project (THRP).

 Therapy Exploitation Link Line (TELL): "a peer support network that seeks to help victims and survivors of exploitation by psychotherapists and other healthcare providers find the resources they will need to understand what has happened to them, to take action, and to heal."
 TELL offers extensive writings on the subject of therapy abuse, as well as peer support by email.